 Hydrogen sulfide is a colorless, highly toxic gas with a distinctive odor that can cause severe and life-threatening health effects even at relatively low concentrations.
 At high exposure levels, the effects can be instantaneous and fatal.
 Workers and community members exposed to hydrogen sulfide may experience:

-Investigations into this incident are still in the early stages, and the full picture of what went wrong at the Catalyst Refiners plant will emerge over time.
-However, based on what is already known, several legal theories may be available to injured plaintiffs.
+Investigations into this incident are still in the early stages, and the full picture of what went wrong at the Catalyst Refiners plant will get clarified over time.

 Workers injured in industrial accidents may have claims beyond standard workers' compensation, particularly where the employer's conduct was grossly negligent or where a third party contributed to unsafe conditions.